 2. My suggestion

-You’ll get the best value from your beta readers if they fill the place of the Developmental and Substantive editors.
+You’ll get the best value from your beta readers if they complement the role of Developmental and Substantive editors.

 Reason 1: Quality